 1 part animal glue (dry)

-10 parts water
+Ten parts water

 How to Use

 Work the dry pigments with water into a heavy paste with a palette knife.
 Then grind the pigment into the warm solution of glue.
-Keep the paints warm enough to remain in solution while painting with them, and use warm water to dilute them.
+Keep the paints warm enough to remain in the solution while painting with them, and use warm water to dilute them.
 Use a bristle brush for painting, applying the paint in thin layers to glue-sized paper, cardboard, panel, or canvas.
-This method is excellent for alla prima painting and for thin underpainting.
+This method is excellent for alla prima painting and thin underpainting.
 To harden and preserve the paint film, spray the dried painting with a 10% solution of water and alum.

 - Leave the glue in water overnight or for a full day.

 - Let the glue absorb as much water as possible, then pour off the excess water.

 - Warm this swollen glue in a double boiler or glue pot.
 This will cause it to melt.
 All animal glues should never be heated over 150 ºF.